pazz/alot/README.md

 Do comment on the code or file issues!
 I'm curious what you think of it.
 You can talk to me in #notmuch@Freenode.
+Be aware that the master branch is used only for releases and hotfixes, the bleeding edge version sits in branch `development`!.
+If you'd like to contribute, please make sure your patches can be applied to that branch.

 Current features include:
 -------------------------